-Start Working out with T2D
+Start Working out with Type 2 Diabetes

 Editor’s Note: Christel is a blogger, personal trainer, diabetes advocate, fitness bikini champion and fitness personality.
-She has been living with Type 1 diabetes since 1997.
+She has been living with type 1 diabetes since 1997.

 Most of us like the idea of exercising and being active.
 We know that it’s good for us and that we probably should turn it up a notch, but there is so much information out there on what to do, when to do it, fancy new diets, etc., that it’s hard to know what to believe.

 When you then throw in diabetes, it may feel like information overload and I, unfortunately, do see people just give up sometimes.
 It’s simply too much and there’s too little guidance on what to do and how to successfully exercise with diabetes.

 In this post, I’ll try to give you the tools you need to get started on a safe and effective workout routine.

 Goal setting is one of the most overlooked, but in my opinion most important, factors in successfully starting a workout regime, whether you have diabetes or not.

 Just wanting to be healthy and fit is a noble goal, but it’s not specific enough to keep you motivated and give you a clear path to success.
 I always ask my clients to spend the time necessary to think about what you really want and write down very specific short and long-term goals.
 The key word here is to be realistic.